build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 ## Part 2 - Create the Function to Converts Text Into Lifelike Speech 🦜

-To create the Text to Speech function you are going to use [Amazon Polly](https://aws.amazon.com/polly/), an AI service that uses advanced deep learning technologies to synthesize natural sounding human speech, allows developers to convert text into lifelike speech that can be integrated into their applications.
+To create the Text to Speech function you are going to use [Amazon Polly](https://aws.amazon.com/polly/), an AI service that uses advanced deep learning technologies to synthesize natural sounding human speech.
+It allows developers to convert text into lifelike speech that can be integrated into their applications.

 In this part you will use the [Boto3 Polly client](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/polly.html) to call the APIs [StartSpeechSynthesisTask](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/polly/client/start_speech_synthesis_task.html), and [GetSpeechSynthesisTask](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/polly/client/get_speech_synthesis_task.html) to retrieves information of SpeechSynthesisTask based on its TaskID, delivering status and a link to the [Amazon S3 Bucket](https://aws.amazon.com/s3/)containing the output of the task.